 A second approach to describe accuracy is the percentage recovery of added analyte.
 In this approach it is assumed that the recovery of the weighed quantities is the target value.
 The correlation between weighed quantities as added to the samples (on the x-axis) and the measured quantities (on the y-axis) have been calculated.
 The slope of the correlation multiplied with 100% is the recovery of the added amounts.
 The column "Recovery" shows your recovery in the respective organic acids in comparison to the median recovery of all laboratories.
-The median recovery ranges from 69% (Citric acid) to 141% (3-OH-Propionic acid).
-The overall mean recovery is 93%.
+The median recovery ranges from 64% (3-OH-Isovaleric acid) to 116% (Hexanoylglycine).
+The overall mean recovery is 91%.
 Conclusions from aggregated data are generalisations which should render the participants to the QC-programs (and even more the end- users of the data) cautious about utilizing data from other labs without asking about proof of reliability.
 The difficulties we face are certainly a challenge for developing improved methods.